jlvvlj/NearFT_for_UnityApi/README.md

 - Simulation test with metaseed-unity-toolkit
 - Plain Javascript Simulation Test
-- Allow to set an API Wallet
+- Allow to set an API Wallet different from contract_owner
+- Find and document an easy install for unity project